 If you are a new employer or haven't been in business long enough, you won't have enough "experience" to get your own tax rate.
 Instead, you will be assigned a rate based on your industry.
-For 2021, new employers will pay 115 percent of the average rate for all businesses in their respective industries, with the minimum rate being 1.00% as set by federal law.
+For 2023, new employers will pay 90 percent of the average rate for all businesses in their respective industries, with the minimum rate being 1.00% as set by federal law.

 You must send all past-due taxes and/or late reports to us by Sept.
 30 to avoid a delinquent tax rate for the following year.